sm3131/code-quiz/README.md

 - After submitting their initials, another screen will appear showing the person's initials with the highest score up to date.
 - The user can then choose to either play again or clear all high scores recorded.

+# Link to Code Quiz

+Below is a link to access the code quiz program:

 # Credit

-This project was created from scratch using HTML, CSS, and Javascript.
+This project was created from scratch using HTML, CSS, and JavaScript.
 All of the code was written by myself, Sammi Moore.
 I used resources such as [W3Schools](https://www.w3schools.com/), [MDN](https://developer.mozilla.org/en-US/), and [Stack Overflow](https://stackoverflow.com/) in order to find documentation and tips for various coding syntax and functionality.
 Jason Moore also contributed his time and knowledge to help with the planning and debugging aspects of this project.